Nucleomics-VIB/genepattern-tools/README.md

 ![gplogo2](gplogo2.png) - GenePattern-Tools
 ==========

+<b>IMPORTANT NOTE: This is not a Broad Institute repository !
+Please refer to the Broad pages for official GenePattern information.</b>

 ©GenePattern is a product of the [Broad Institute](http://software.broadinstitute.org/cancer/software/genepattern)

 *All tools presented below have only been tested by me and may contain bugs, please let me know if you find some.